arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Russia </strong>warned of a man-made disaster at <strong>Zaporizhzhia nuclear plant </strong>in Ukraine, which it captured in March, and threatened to shut it down if shelling continued.
+<strong>Russia </strong>warned of a man-made disaster at <strong>Zaporizhia nuclear plant </strong>in Ukraine, which it captured in March, and threatened to shut it down if shelling continued.
 That would risk “a radiation disaster at [the largest nuclear power plant](https://www.economist.com/europe/2022/03/04/europes-largest-nuclear-plant-shuts-down-after-a-russian-attack) in Europe”, said Energoatom, a Ukrainian nuclear company.
 António Guterres, the UN’s secretary-general, likened it to “suicide”.
 On Thursday Russia’s foreign ministry rejected international calls to demilitarise the surrounding area.

 The office of [Indonesia’s president](https://www.economist.com/asia/2022/07/21/why-indonesia-punches-below-its-weight-in-global-affairs) said that <strong>Xi Jinping </strong>and <strong>Vladimir Putin </strong>are to attend a summit of the <strong>G20</strong> in Bali in November.
 The <em>Wall Street Journal </em>had reported that <strong>Joe Biden </strong>might meet China’s president in South-East Asia at about the same time—though it is hard to picture Mr Biden going anywhere near his Russian counterpart.
 Mr Xi has not left China since the earliest days of the pandemic.